stevavoliajvar/stop_cloudflare/PEOPLE.md

+- Cloudflare thinks I'm a robot.
+Apparently their captcha and I disagree on what counts as a boat. ([jrobinette](https://twitter.com/jrobinette/status/1328814900643237888))
+- Hey Vishal, it looks like Cloudflare can't connect to your hosting account, which usually means the server your website is hosted on is down.
+If you're seeing it often and you want something much more reliable, drop a line - we can help!
+Hope that error goes away soon. ([skystracloud](https://twitter.com/skystracloud/status/1328754091103809537))
 - Your Cloudflare for your site is setup badly configured - it is not allowing anyone to access your site - been on a revolving captcha / cloudflare / captcha for 15 minutes.
 You may want to have a look at it. ([jamjarchris1](https://twitter.com/JamJarChris1/status/1327575364382679040))
 - You've heard of captcha, but now get ready for triple captcha, because cloudflare is shit and sometimes makes me complete the captcha multiple times in a row ([bistupnsfw](https://twitter.com/BistupNSFW/status/1326240221067948039))
 - A typical night: CAPTCHA loops on .
 At least ReCAPTCHA actually got out of the way. ([tyteen4a03](https://twitter.com/tyteen4a03/status/1325209258594480134))